 Publications

-Coming soon: Disruptions [Greek edition].
+Coming soon: Don’t Disturb My Squares [Greek edition].
 Image: How to become a bird by Harrie Liveart.

 With disruptions in its core, the short-story collection, Μη μου τα τετράγωνα τάραττε, plays with structures and content, alternates the classic with the experimental short-story and merrily meanders in a hybrid labyrinth.